KeepOurNetFree/keepournetfree.github.io/README.md

 ## Credits and Legal

 This website was jump started using Greyscale Bootstrap.
-All credit to **David Miller**, Managing Parter at [Iron Summit Media Strategies](http://www.ironsummitmedia.com/), for creating the template.
+All credit for Greyscale to **David Miller**, Managing Parter at [Iron Summit Media Strategies](http://www.ironsummitmedia.com/), for creating the template.

 Start Bootstrap is based on the [Bootstrap](http://getbootstrap.com/) framework created by [Mark Otto](https://twitter.com/mdo) and [Jacob Thorton](https://twitter.com/fat).